devcontainers/ci/CONTRIBUTING.md

 When a PR is created, some tests will be automatically triggered against the PR.
 The full suite of tests requires secrets and needs to be triggered by a maintainer.

 Testing and publishing the AzDO task requires the `AZDO_TOKEN` GitHub secret to be an AzDO PAT for monacotools with Build Read & Execute, Marketplace Acquire & Manage, Extensions Read & Manage and Packing Read & Write permissions.
+If the corresponding account needs JIT access for Project Collection Administrators permissions, enable that and re-evaluate permissions at https://dev.azure.com/monacotools/_usersSettings/permissionsRefresh.

 ## Miscellaneous